mbaibakov/corda/docs/source/contributing-flow-internals.rst

 interceptors.
 These interceptors are ``TransitionExecutor`` s that have access to a delegate.
 When they receive a new transition they can inspect it, pass it to the delegate, and do something specific to the interceptor.

-For example checkpoint deserializability is checked by such an interceptor (TODO link the code).
-It inspects a transition, and if it contains a Fiber checkpoint, then it checks whether it's deserializable in a separate thread.
+For example checkpoint deserializability is checked by such an `interceptor <https://github.com/corda/corda/blob/76d738c4529fd7bdfabcfd1b61d500f9259978f7/node/src/main/kotlin/net/corda/node/services/statemachine/interceptors/FiberDeserializationCheckingInterceptor.kt#L18>`_.
+It inspects a transition, and if it contains a Fiber checkpoint then it checks whether it's deserializable in a separate thread.

 The transition calculation is done in the ``net.corda.node.services.statemachine.transitions`` package, the top-level entry point being
 ``TopLevelTransition``.
 There is a ``TransitionBuilder`` helper that makes the transition definitions a bit more readable.
 It contains a